soohyuncho/soohyuncho.github.io/_pages/dissertation.md

 ##### <span style="color:#bd2c00"> Protectionism Reconsidered: Economic Insecurity, Social Identity, and the Gender Gap in Trade Attitudes </span>

-Using decomposition analysis, a survey experiment, and structural topic models, I examine how economic insecurity, such as the experience of gender discrimination for women and trade shocks for men, explains the gender gap in trade attitudes. </span>
+Using decomposition analysis, a survey experiment, and structural topic models, I examine how economic insecurity, such as the experience of gender discrimination for women and trade shocks for men, explains the gender gap in trade attitudes.

-##### <span style="color:#bd2c00"> Obfuscating Social Responsibility: Global Performance Indicators and Labor Upgrading in Global Production Networks
+##### <span style="color:#bd2c00"> Obfuscating Social Responsibility: Global Performance Indicators and Labor Upgrading in Global Production Networks   </span>

-Employing the difference-in-differences method, I investigate how Global Performance Indicators (GPIs) induce firms' compliance by obfuscation in supply chains and its impacts on workers' experiences in the labor market.</span>
+Employing the difference-in-differences method, I investigate how Global Performance Indicators (GPIs) induce firms' compliance by obfuscation in supply chains and its impacts on workers' experiences in the labor market.

-##### <span style="color:#bd2c00"> Measuring Women’s Economic Rights
+##### <span style="color:#bd2c00"> Measuring Women’s Economic Rights </span>

 I create a new measure to capture the latent heterogeneity of gender inequality in the labor market.